APDCM2023 May 15, 2023, to be held in conjunction with

 Radio communication models, Mobile computing models, Sensor network models, Hardware-specific models, FPGA models, Systolic arrays and cellular automata, Peer-to-peer models, Biologically-based computing models, Quantum computing model, Ising model, Reconfigurable models, Optical models, CUDA, OpenCL, GPU computing models, BSP and LogP models, PGAS model, Cloud computing model, Edge/Fog computing model, NUMA model

-Architectural and implementation issues, Performance analysis and simulation, MPI, Multi-core processors, Programmable logic arrays, GPGPU, Design of network protocols, Embedded systems, Cloud computing, Cluster Computing, Development tools, Fault tolerance, Security Issues, Big data analysis
+Architectural and implementation issues, Performance analysis and simulation, MPI, Multi-core processors, Programmable logic arrays, GPGPU, Design of network protocols, Embedded systems, Cloud computing, Cluster Computing, Development tools, Fault tolerance, Security Issues, Big data analysis, Quantum annealing

 IPDPS is sponsored by IEEE, and all papers presented at IPDPS-APDCM workshop will be published in the Proceedings published from IEEE Computer Society and will be included in IEEE Xplore and CSDL digital libraries.
 Also they are submitted for indexing through INSPEC, EI (Compendex), Thomson ISI, and other indexing services.

-We will select the Best/Outstanding papers and the award shields will be given to the authors.
+We will select the Best/Outstanding papers.
 Please see history for Best/Outstanding papers in past editions.

 We plan to publish full versions of selected papers in the International Journal on Networking and Computing(IJNC).
 Authors of selected papers will be invited to submit their manuscripts after the workshop.